 My name is Alex Mullarky and I am a writer and veterinary nurse.
 I studied English at St Andrews in Scotland and Screenwriting at the Victorian College of the Arts in Melbourne.
 My pronouns are she/her.

 I love working with animals and divide my time between caring for pets and wildlife and writing for children and adults.
 When I’m not working I love walking and planting trees.
 I also play roller derby.

-My partner is Australian and we lived together in Melbourne and the Macedon Ranges for five years, but are now based in Edinburgh.
+My wife is Australian and we lived together in Melbourne and the Macedon Ranges for five years, but are now based in Edinburgh.
 We have a Kelpie named Finn, two cats named Pepper and Gansey, and a horse called Rouk who currently resides down under.

 I was very fortunate to stumble across a poster for the New Lines Playwriting Competition outside my local library when I was a teenager.
 As one of the winners I went on to write two plays with wonderful mentors that subsequently toured the north of England.